 Choose & book your hike:

-- Take note of our grading system & choose your route according to your ability & fitness.
+- Take note of our grading system (see above), & choose your hike according to your ability & fitness.
 Start with flatter, undulating routes & gradually work your way up to the steeper ones.
 Bear in mind – gym & general walking fitness does not always prepare one for walking up steep inclines, the pace of a group is by necessity set by its slowest member & someone will be forced to turn back with you, should you not manage.

 The following items are essential for day hikes: